 If you’re looking for an economical option for a grave marker that is both functional and beautiful, flat grave markers might be the answer.
 Flat grave markers are usually made of a single piece of granite, are around three to four inches thick, and are made to be flush with the grass and landscape.
 They are polished only on the sky-facing side, are rectangular, and can be personalized with engraving or etching.

 Flat grave markers go by several names, including grass markers and flush markers.
 Due to their size, the relative lack of material needed for the marker, and the straightforward nature of producing the rectangular shapes, flat grave markers are highly economical.

-These grave markers are simple, elegant, and serve as fitting tributes to the ones you love.
-Though they come in standards sizes, they can be highly personalized with the type of granite and engraving or etching desired.
+These grave markers are simple and elegant and serve as fitting tributes to the ones you love.
+Though they come in standard sizes, they can be highly personalized with the type of granite and engraving or etching desired.